Core/Entity classes

-Core and entity classes provide targeted styling capabilities for the Ubidots application, allowing you to apply CSS customizations either globally across the entire platform or specifically to individual entities.
+Core and entity classes provide targeted styling capabilities for the Ubidots application.
+They let you apply CSS customizations either globally across the platform or to specific entities.
 These classes are essential for creating consistent theming and entity-specific customizations without affecting other parts of the application.

 **Global Consistency**: The `core-view__container` class enables platform-wide styling changes that affect every view in the application, ensuring visual consistency across all entities.